navidrezadoost/Smilodon/docs/TESTING-ARCHITECTURE.md

-# Cross-Framework Testing Architecture
+# Testing Architecture

-This document outlines the comprehensive testing strategy for the Smilodon UI toolkit, ensuring consistent behavior, performance, and API across all framework adapters (React, Vue, Svelte, Angular, and Vanilla JS).
+This document outlines the comprehensive testing strategy for the Smilodon UI toolkit, ensuring consistent behavior, performance, and API across all framework adapters (React, Vue, Svelte, and Vanilla JS).

 ## Testing Philosophy